oeggy03/tp/docs/DeveloperGuide.md

     3. Other incorrect sort commands to try: `sort c start/01-04-2024 00:01 end/01-02-2024 00:01`.
 The start datetime
        is later than the end datetime.<br>
        Expected: No companies are listed.
 No error message is shown in the status message.

+#### Deleting an internship

+1. Deleting an internship from a company

+1. Prerequisite: Have at least 1 company contact with at least 1 internship in the storage.
+2. Steps: First, ensure that the list of companies is displayed by executing the `list c` command.
+Then, view the internships of the company whose internship needs to be deleted by executing `view c INDEX` where `INDEX` is the index of the company.
+3. Test case: `delete i c/2 i/1`<br>
+   Expected: Assuming the second company has at least one internship, the first internship from the second company in the list is deleted.
+Details of the deleted internship are shown in the status message.
+Timestamp in the status bar is updated.

+4. Test case: `delete i c/2 i/0`<br>
+   Expected: No internship is deleted.
+Error details shown in the status message, indicating the index for the internship is invalid.
+Status bar remains the same.

+5. Other incorrect delete internship commands to try: `delete i c/x i/y`, `delete i c/1 i/`, `delete i c/ i/1`, where `x` is larger than the list size of companies, `y` is larger than the list size of internships for the chosen company, or either index is omitted.<br>
+   Expected: No internship is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+#### Deleting A Person or A Company

+1. Deleting a person

+1. Test case: `delete p 1`<br>
+   Expected: First person contact is deleted from the list.
+Details of the deleted person contact shown in the status message.
+Timestamp in the status bar is updated.

+1. Test case: `delete p 0`<br>
+   Expected: No person is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+1. Other incorrect delete person commands to try: `delete p`, `delete p x`, `...` (where x is larger than the list size)<br>
+   Expected: Similar to previous.

+2. Deleting a company

+1. Test case: `delete c 1`<br>
+   Expected: First company contact is deleted from the list.
+Details of the deleted company contact shown in the status message.
+Timestamp in the status bar is updated.

+1. Test case: `delete c 0`<br>
+   Expected: No company is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+1. Other incorrect delete company commands to try: `delete c`, `delete c x`, `...` (where x is larger than the list size)<br>
+   Expected: Similar to previous.

 1. _{ more test cases …​ }_